Jeimer Candelario Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 18th in MLB with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Mets has a collective 8.9 K/9, which ranks 16th in the league.

-- The Mets have the 15th-ranked team ERA among all MLB pitching staffs (4.20).
+- The Mets have a 4.19 team ERA that ranks 15th across all MLB pitching staffs.

-- Senga (3-0 with a 4.29 ERA and 25 strikeouts in 21 2/3 innings pitched) makes the start for the Mets, his fifth of the season.
+- Lucchesi (1-0) pitches for the Mets to make his second start of the season.

-- In his most recent time out on Friday against the San Francisco Giants, the righty tossed five innings, allowing four earned runs while surrendering five hits.
+- His last appearance was on Saturday against the San Francisco Giants, when the left-hander tossed seven scoreless innings while giving up four hits.

-- The 30-year-old has an ERA of 4.29, with 10.7 strikeouts per nine innings, in four games this season.
-Opponents are batting .225 against him.

 © 2023 Data Skrive.
 All rights reserved.